simplysparsh/BabyMusic-AI/docs/architecture.md

 2. The Zustand stores update the application state and make API requests to the backend or external APIs
 3. The backend (Supabase) handles database operations, file storage, and authentication
 4. External APIs (PIAPI.ai and Anthropic Claude) process requests for music and lyric generation
+5. **Real-time updates are received through the RealtimeHandler system**, ensuring the frontend stays synchronized with database changes
-5. The frontend receives responses from the backend and external APIs, updating the UI accordingly
+6. The frontend receives responses from the backend and external APIs, updating the UI accordingly

 ## Deployment